plfstr/plfstr.github.io/about.md

 _See [my résumé](/cv/) for detailed work history._

 ## Work with me

+If you have not already, take a look through [my portfolio](/work/) of web design work.

 If you like my work and have a web role available (in-house or work remotely), [check out my CV](/cv/).